southside-chillers/southside.chillers.online/southside/content/chapters/so-long-for-now.md

 “What now?” asks Tannin.
 He glances at the ladder in the corner of the room.
 “Peace out?”

-“As irritating as she is, even I’m not callous enough to leave Magic behind,” says Harlan.
+“As irritating as she is, even I’m not callous enough to leave Magick behind,” says Harlan.
 “We should go collect her from the octopus closet.”

 “First, let’s help ourselves to some treasure, shall we?” says Hanamir.
 He smiles and twirls his crowbar like a baton.